 “What did you say to me on the boat during the summer of 1988?”

 A steady, soft, but stern gaze deserves attention.
 So does the timber of a voice I heard in a song early in the morning.
 Now I know this language is by my side in case I should ever need it.

 “If you have something to say, say it in a way that arrests the audience.”

 December Eighth Two-Thousand and Eighteen

 thinking about performing actions that make money, thinking of time starting after the birth of Christ, thinking of power as vertical, and writing the date numerically

-How The Body Expresses Time Has Always Been (a ritual) is documentation from my autoethnographic research practice.
+How the Body Expresses Time Has Always Been a Ritual is documentation from my autoethnographic research practice.